 Click here to review the curriculum without providing your information.
 With Special Thanks.
 Copyrights and Wrongs (9-12) Copyright in NSW government schools.
 Copyrightguidesch.
 Copyright Basics (Global) Why Your Favorite Video Just Disappeared From YouTube.
 YouTube is the most popular video platform in the world, but that doesn’t make it exempt from intellectual property laws.

 How To Teach Your Students Copyright Basics.
 While in school, students learn a range of things that will help them with studying in a college or university and assist them throughout their future lives.

-Below I provide you with a list of must-know copyright basics with which every student should be familiar.
+All of them are extremely important—how to express thoughts orally and in writing, how to manage time, how to collaborate with others, and many other useful things.
+However, often we forget that students should also know how the law works.
 Is copyright law in China any different from in the United States?
 A group of Chinese writers is accusing Google of copyright infringement after the company scanned their books as part of its massive Google Library project, China Daily reported Wednesday.

 We're used to hearing about China failing to enforce U.S. copyright laws—but not the reverse.
-Is copyright law in China any different from in the United States?
-Not substantially so.
 The Code of Best Practices in Fair Use for Media Literacy Education.
 Coordinated by: The Media Education Lab, Temple University The Program on Information Justice and Intellectual Property, American University Washington College of Law The Center for Media & Social Impact, American University With funding from: The John D. and Catherine T.

+And additional support from: The Ford Foundation, by way of the Future of Public Media Project Introduction.
 Independent Schools Victoria.
 Independent Schools Victoria has negotiated licence agreements with agencies selected by the Australian Government to collect and distribute copyright fees.